neurogadgets/Syntheta/README.md

 *Syntheta*, a system of artificial general intelligence, was engineered to represent all information in a simple and universal format, to innovate by repurposing duplicated modules of standard design, and to achieve stability and robustness through feedback and regulation.

 Please visit this page periodically.
-Syntheta's documentation will be released in stages, as will its code (written in portable C++17).
+Syntheta's code (written in portable C++20) will be released in stages, as its proofs of concept get completed.
 Feel free to use the utilities in SourceCode/Common/ for other projects as well.

 I am interested in finding collaborators and contributors.
+A detailed treatise on Syntheta is available upon request.